A surrogate by exchangeability approach to the Curie-Weiss model: Application to the Curie-Weiss magnetisation in Kolmogorov distance

-It is thus a functional norm in the same vein as the previous one, using test functions $ h = \Un_{(-\infty, x]} $.
+Recall the definition of the Kolmogorov distance given in~\eqref{Def:dKol}.
+This norm is a functional one in the same vein as the Fortet-Mourier one, using test functions $ h = \Un_{(-\infty, x]} $.
 The main difference is nevertheless the lack of differentiability of these test functions that prevents the use of \eqref{Ineq:BerryEsseen:Smooth}.
-An extension of theorem~\ref{Theorem:MagnetisationBetaSmaller1} to the Kolmogorov distance case requires thus to find an analogue of this inequality for indicator functions.
+An extension of Theorem~\ref{Theorem:MagnetisationBetaSmaller1} to the Kolmogorov distance case requires thus to find an analogue of this inequality for indicator functions.
 This is furnished by the classical Berry-Ess\'een bound for sums of i.i.d. random variables (see e.g. \cite[thm.
 3.39]{Ross})

 Here, $ (Z_k)_k $ is a sequence of i.i.d. random variables satisfying $ \Esp{\abs{Z}^3} < \infty $, $ S_n := \sum_{k = 1}^n Z_k $, $ \Var(S_n) =: n \sigma^2 $, $ \Esp{S_n} = n \mu $ and $ G \sim \Ns(0, 1) $.